RicardoLopes1/basic-AI-algorithms/README.md

 ## Vacuum World
 <p>
     This is a "clean robot home" project.
 In this algorithm the robot is in an environment with two rooms, detects if the current room is dirty and clean if necessary.
+Vacuum World was written in the Java language.
 </p>

 ## Search without information